Forequarter Shank

 Best suited to roasting

 The Banjo Cut Shoulder is prepared from a Forequarter by removal of blade and rib bones with the humerus and shank retained.
 The remaining muscles are trimmed to an oval shape.
-The Banjo Cut Shoulder is named due to its oval shape after removal of the scapular and ribs from the square cut shoulder.
-This cut is best suited to roasting.

 Easy Carve Shoulder